-- Spread the whipped cream on each slice of bread.
+- Generously spread a few spoonfuls of whipped cream on each slice of bread in an even layer.

-- On two of the four slices of bread, arrange three or four similar-size strawberries diagonally across (keeping in mind you'll be cutting the sandwich and the line of strawberries in half to reveal the cross section.
+- On two of the four slices of bread, arrange three or four similar-size strawberries diagonally or vertically across—keeping in mind you'll be cutting the sandwich and the line of strawberries in half to reveal the cross section.
 (Arranging them diagonally versus vertically will determine whether you want to cut the sandwich into equal triangles or rectangles.)

-- Add a few more strawberries of similar size to fill it out.
-Do not overcrowd.
+- Add a few more strawberries of similar size to fill out the sandwich.

-- Spread more whipped cream on top of the strawberries, filling in any empty space between them.
+- Spread a few more spoonfuls of whipped cream on top of the strawberries, filling in any empty space between them.

-- Combine the two strawberry-topped slices of bread with the remaining two slices of whipped cream-topped bread.
+- Combine the two strawberry-topped slices of bread with the remaining two slices of whipped cream-topped bread to complete the sandwich.

 - Refrigerate for at least one hour before slicing.
 This will allow the sandwich to firm up, and it will hold up better when cutting later on.

-- Open up the plastic wrap and cut off the crusts with a serrated bread knife.
+- Once chilled, remove plastic wrap and cut off the crusts with a serrated bread knife.
 Then cut diagonally or vertically along the line of strawberries you arranged.
 For smaller sandwiches, you can cut each triangle in half again.

-- Serve immediately, or re-wrap in plastic wrap to keep in refrigerator.
+- Serve, or re-wrap in plastic wrap to keep in refrigerator.